slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"What we call reality is in fact nothing more than a culturally sanctioned and linguistically reinforced hallucination."  -- Terence McKenna*
-> *"Birds born is a cage think flying is an illness."  -- Alejandro Jodorowski*
-> *"When nothing is sure, everything is possible."  -- Margaret Drabble*
 - we are wired to blame: we blame ourselves or teh others. we are obsessed with fault.
 -->